-We shall now turn to a consideration of our response as human beings that this trinitarian God expects from those whom he freely chose to make in his image, who are capable of free, loving relationships.
-What we often call "spiritual disciplines" are nothing more than what God requires of us in response to who he is and what he does-that is, again, his being, character, and knowledge.
+We shall now turn to a consideration of our response as human beings that this Trinitarian God expects from those whom He freely chose to make in his image, who are capable of free, loving relationships.
+What we often call "spiritual disciplines" is nothing more than what God requires of us in response to who He is and what He does: that is, again his being, character, and knowledge.
 It may be noted that my treatment of our response to God is intended to correspond to the discussion in the previous section.